roychow352DR/EFSG_Automation/README.md

 #### Install Scripting IDE

 #### Docker Compose if docker not start
+Enter to yml file folder, then execute the command
 ```
-Enter to yml file folder
 docker compose docker-compose-v3-video.yml up
 ```